 Optum, an affiliate company of UnitedHealthcare, will help manage these prior authorization requests.
 Members in institutional special needs plans and Erickson Advantage® plans don’t require prior authorization under this requirement.

-If a member receives injectable chemotherapy drugs or related cancer therapies in an outpatient setting between July 1, 2019 and Sept.
-30, 2019, you don’t need to request prior authorization until you administer a new chemotherapy drug or related cancer therapy.
-We’ll authorize the chemotherapy regimen the member was receiving prior to Oct.
-1, 2019.
-The authorization will be effective until Sept.
-30, 2020.
+If a Medicare Advantage plan member, including those with Medica HealthCare plans, Preferred Care Partners and UnitedHealthcare West plans (noted by “West” on the back of the members ID card), receives injectable chemotherapy drugs or related cancer therapies in an outpatient setting between Oct.
+1, 2020, and Dec.
+31, 2020, you don’t need to request prior authorization until you administer a new chemotherapy drug or related cancer therapy.
+We’ll authorize the chemotherapy regimen the member was receiving prior to Jan.
+1, 2021.
+The authorization will be effective until Dec.
+31, 2021.

 Injectable chemotherapy drugs that require prior authorization:

 Colony-stimulating factors when requested for use to treat a cancer diagnosis requires prior authorization: